baltimoreheritage/vacant-buildings-101/_guides/organize-neighbors.md

 Your neighborhood may already be included in a neighborhood or small area plan from the [Baltimore City Department of Planning](https://planning.baltimorecity.gov/).
 Neighborhood organizations can also try to get help from local nonprofits, like the [Neighborhood Design Center](http://www.ndc-md.org/), in creating a plan to deal with housing and development issues.

+**Example:** In early 2013, members of the Old Goucher Community Association (OGCA) and Old Goucher Business Alliance (OGBA) joined together develop a vision for the neighborhood’s future and formulate the steps required to achieve that vision.
+[Read the plan.](https://www.oldgoucher.org/vision-plan/)
+{: .notice--success}

 ### Take legal action using the Community Bill of Rights

 The Community Bill of Rights ([Md.
 Code Ann., Real Prop. § 14-123](http://www.baltimorerenew.org/wp-content/uploads/2016/09/Community-Bill-of-Rights-14-123-as-amended-effective-10-1-12.pdf)) authorizes Baltimore City community associations to seek the enforcement of many Baltimore City Code provisions.
 For example, the Community Bill of Rights permits a community association to file suit against the owner of a neglected property and ask the court to order the owner to clean up and maintain their property.

+**Example:** In 2014, a coaltion of community groups (represented by the Community Law Center, University of Maryland School of Law's Community Development Clinic, and Venable LLP) successfully used the Community Bill of Rights to force Scott Wizig to clean up vacant buildings he owned in Baltimore City.
+[Read more in the *Sun*.](https://www.baltimoresun.com/business/bs-bz-wizig-judgement-20140812-story.html)
+{: .notice--success}